 A Dynamic Structural Analysis is Required

 A dynamic structural analysis of the wind tunnel tests will predict the response of the Saturn V rocket.
-Due to dynamic events such as liftoff, buffet, wind gusts at high altitudes, staging, and engine start-up and shut down.
+Due to dynamic events such as liftoff, buffet, wind gusts at high altitudes, staging, and engine start-up and shutdown.

-And once the data is collected and analyzed, the engineers can improve the design of the Saturn V rocket using the buffet model before the full-size rocket is built for flight tests.
+Once the data is collected and analyzed, the engineers can improve the design of the Saturn V rocket using the buffet model before the full-size rocket is built for flight tests.

 Wind-Tunnel Model

-A special wind-tunnel model is put through its paces at transonic and low supersonic speeds touching up to Mach 1.2.
+A special wind tunnel model is put through its paces at transonic and low supersonic speeds, touching up to Mach 1.2.

 During pre-launch, launch, and boost, the Apollo Saturn V loads are directly related to the loading environment of the entire space vehicle.

 Furthermore, the testing resulted in changes to the turbine exhaust ports to reduce base heating.
-The Saturn V was the launch vehicle used to get crew of the Apollo 11 spaceflight to the moon.
+The Saturn V was the launch vehicle used to get the crew of the Apollo 11 spaceflight to the moon.

 If you look at the picture below, you can see a shadowgram taken during a free-flight reentry test.
 The shockwave generated as a scale model of the Apollo capsule travels in the normal reentry flight position.